Argumentation theory: Artificial intelligence

 Efforts have been made within the field of artificial intelligence to perform and analyze argumentation with computers.
 Argumentation has been used to provide a proof-theoretic semantics for non-monotonic logic, starting with the influential work of Dung (1995).
 Computational argumentation systems have found particular application in domains where formal logic and classical decision theory are unable to capture the richness of reasoning, domains such as law and medicine.
 In Elements of Argumentation, Philippe Besnard and Anthony Hunter show how classical logic-based techniques can be used to capture key elements of practical argumentation.

-Within computer science, the ArgMAS workshop series (Argumentation in Multi-Agent Systems), the CMNA workshop series, and the COMMA Conference, are regular annual events attracting participants from every continent.
+In computer science the ArgMAS workshop series (Argumentation in Multi-Agent Systems), the CMNA workshop series, and the COMMA Conference, are annual events that attract participants from every continent.
 The journal Argument & Computation is dedicated to exploring the intersection between argumentation and computer science.
 ArgMining is a workshop series dedicated specifically to the related argument mining task.

-Data from the collaborative structured online argumentation platform Kialo has been used to train and to evaluate natural language processing AI systems such as, most commonly, BERT and its variants.
-This includes argument extraction, conclusion generation, argument form quality assessment, machine argumentative debate generation or participation, surfacing most relevant previously overlooked viewpoints or arguments, argumentative writing support (including sentence attackability scores), automatic real-time evaluation of how truthful or convincing a sentence is (similar to fact-checking), language model fine tuning (including for chatbots), argument impact prediction, argument classification and polarity prediction.
+Data from the collaborative structured online argumentation platform Kialo has been used to train and to evaluate natural language processing AI systems like BERT.
+This work includes argument extraction, conclusion generation, argument form quality assessment, machine argumentative debate generation or participation, surfacing relevant previously overlooked viewpoints or arguments, argumentative writing support (including sentence attackability scores), automatic real-time evaluation of how truthful or convincing a sentence is (similar to fact-checking), language model fine tuning (including for chatbots), argument impact prediction, argument classification and polarity prediction.